spotproxy-project/spotproxy/docs/instance_manager_setup.md

 ## Artifact evaluation Experiment E3 Minimal working example:

 Instance rejuvenation test: this will create a selection of VMs that are periodically rejuvenated, using the instance rejuvenation method.
+Feel free to terminate whenever you'd like, for example, if you've noticed sufficiently many rejuvenation counts, indicated by the log output "Begin Rejuvenation count: ...".
 ```bash
 python3 api.py input-args-wireguard.json
 ```
-Note: This test will not terminate, and you have to perform these steps manually: stop the script, and terminate the **instances** manually through your AWS Console.
+Note: This test will not terminate, and you have to perform these steps manually: stop the script, and terminate the **instances** (if any) manually through your AWS Console.

 Live IP rejuvenation test: this will create a selection of VMs that are periodically rejuvenated, using the live IP rejuvenation method.
+Feel free to terminate whenever you'd like, for example, if you've noticed sufficiently many rejuvenation counts, indicated by the log output "Begin Rejuvenation count: ..."
 1. Modify the `mode` field value to "liveip" within `input-args-wireguard.json`.
 2. Execute the instance manager
 ```bash
 python3 api.py input-args-wireguard.json
 ```
-Note: This test will not terminate, and you have to perform these steps manually: stop the script, and terminate the **instances and elastic IPs** manually through your AWS Console.
+Note: This test will not terminate, and you have to perform these steps manually: stop the script, and terminate the **instances and elastic IPs** (if any) manually through your AWS Console.